FIWARE/catalogue/README.md

 Accompanying a Context Broker component as part of Core Context Management, a number of Data Connectors are available:

--   The [Cygnus](https://github.com/telefonicaid/fiware-cygnus) Generic Enabler is enables a means of managing the history of context which is created as a stream of data and can be injected into multiple data sinks, including many popular databases such as PostgreSQL, MySQL, MongoDB or AWS DynamoDB or as Big Data platforms such as Hadoop, Storm or Spark.
-The component is based on Apache Flume
 -   The [Draco](https://github.com/ging/fiware-draco) Generic Enabler is an alternative data persistence mechanism for managing the history of context.
 It is based on Apache NiFi and is a dataflow system based on the concepts of flow-based programming.
 It supports powerful and scalable directed graphs of data routing, transformation, and